Koredotcom/iOS-kore-sdk/README.md

 # Kore Bot SDK
 Kore offers Bots SDKs as a set of platform-specific client libraries that provide a quick and convenient way to integrate Kore Bots chat capability into custom applications.

-With just few lines of code, you can embed our Kore chat widget into your applications to enable end-users to interact with your applications using Natural Language
+With just few lines of code, you can embed our Kore chat widget into your applications to enable end-users to interact with your applications using Natural Language.
+For more information, refer to https://developer.kore.com/docs/bots/kore-web-sdk/

 # Kore Bot SDK for iOS developers

 Kore Bot SDK for iOS enables you to talk to Kore bots over a web socket.
 This repo also comes with the code for sample application that developers can modify according to their Bot configuration.

 # Setting up
 ### Prerequisites
+* Service to generate JWT (JSON Web Tokens)- SDK uses this to send the user identity to Kore Platform.
 * SDK app credentials
+	* Login to the Bots platform
+	* Navigate to the Bot builder
+	* Search and click on the bot
-	* Navigate to the bot and enable *Web / Mobile Client* channel against the bot
+	* Enable *Web / Mobile Client* channel against the bot as shown in the screen below.
 	![Add bot to Web/Mobile Client channel](https://github.com/Koredotcom/iOS-kore-sdk/blob/feature/1.0/channels.png)

 	* create new or use existing SDK app to obtain client id and client secret
 	![Obtain Client id and Client secret](https://github.com/Koredotcom/iOS-kore-sdk/blob/feature/1.0/web-mobile-client-channel.png)

-* Service to generate JWT (JSON Web Tokens) - this service will be used in the assertion function injected to obtain the connection.

 ## Instructions